lmeireles/resume/README.md

  **Oct/2011 – Nov/2013 – PRODAM:** Estagiário</br>
  **Description:** Assist instructors in the classroom with the administration of IT courses and assist in the maintenance of the EAD system.

- **Atividades como Freelancer - desde 2009:**</br>
+ **Freelancer - since 2009:**</br>
- Desenvolvimento de Aplicativos Mobile, Aplicações e Sistemas Web utilizando diversas tecnologias como C# .NET (MVC), PHP (Yii2, Wordpress), JAVA, Ruby on Rails, WooCommerce, Magento, Ioni2, Agular2, dentre outras tecnologias do mercado.
+ **Description:** Development of Mobile Applications, Applications and Web Systems using several technologies such as PHP, JAVA, Ruby on Rails, WooCommerce, Magento, Ionic2, Agular2, React and React Native among others.

-## INFORMAÇÕES ADICIONAIS
+## ADDITIONAL INFO

- - **Iniciação Científica:** Pesquisa utilizando inteligência artificial para prever possíveis doenças no coração do paciente.
+ - **Scientific Research:** Research using artificial intelligence to predict possible diseases in the patient's heart.
- - **Iniciação Científica:** Criação de jogo para auxiliar crianças com autismo a desenvolver coordenação motora.
+ - **Scientific Research:** Creation of a game to help children with autism to develop motor coordination.